opennode/waldur-core/docs/api/resources.rst

 OpenStack resources list
 ------------------------

+Deprecated.
+Use filtering by SLA against **api/resources** endpoint.
 Use */api/iaas-resources/* to get a list of all the resources that a user can see.
 Only resources that have agreed and actual SLA values are shown.